 I live outside New Zealand.
 What additional information do I need?

-International students (excluding New Zealand citizens living abroad) enrolling with the University for the first time should contact the International Office.
-Full information about admission requirements and the application process is available on their website.
+International students (excluding New Zealand citizens living abroad) enrolling with the University for the first time should make enquiries via the International Office, where you will also find information about admission requirements and the application process.